Jingle bells! Jingle bells! Jingle all the way! Oh what fun it is to play —

 The other team takes a turn doing the same.
 When all of the Christmas carol prompts have been used, add up the scores.
 The team with the most points wins.

 For this game, you will play like they did on the old game show, where players predict who can name the tune in the least amount of notes.
 For instance, one player will say they can name the Christmas song in 10 notes, the opposing player might then say they can name it in nine notes.
 Another may predict that five notes are all they need.
 When players stop challenging one another, the one who last made the prediction listens to the allotted amount of notes.
 If they can guess correctly, they win a point.
 If not, additional notes are played until someone guesses the tune.
 That person wins the point.

 Backwards Christmas Carol

 You don’t need one for this game, but having some kind of buzzer makes it more fun.
 Divide guests into two teams.
 Leave one person out to be the host.
 Have the host call up one member from each team to stand on either side of the buzzer.
-The host will then sing a line from a Christmas Carol, but the trick is that he will sing it backward.
-For instance, instead of singing, “We wish you a Merry Christmas and a Happy New Year” he will sing it as “Year New Happy a and Christmas Merry a you wish we.” (print these backward lyrics ahead of time to the host can have an easier time reading them to the contestants)
+The host will then sing a line from a Christmas Carol, but the trick is that they will sing it backward.
+For instance, instead of singing, “We wish you a Merry Christmas and a Happy New Year” they will sing it as “Year New Happy a and Christmas Merry a you wish we.”
+(Print these backward lyrics ahead of time to the host can have an easier time reading them to the contestants.)